followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/3 Methods/repaint().md

 ===================================================================

 <!--shortDescription-->
-Redraws the widget.
+Repaints the widget.
+Call it if you made modifications that changed the widget's state to invalid.
 <!--/shortDescription-->

 <!--fullDescription-->
-After performing some external modifications that lead to a change of the widget container's size or visibility, the widget's state may become invalid.
-In this instance, use the **repaint()** method to redraw the widget.

 <!--/fullDescription-->